 Mark Bowman, MD, MB Ventures

-We are proud to announce the event is endorsed and powered by PechaKucha – the global organisation for events such as these.
+This event was endorsed and powered by PechaKucha – the global organisation for fast-paced presentation events such as these.

 1. What is PechaKucha 20×20?